MariuszJozef/GEANT4-MinimalExample2-DetectorAndPhysicsList/README.md

 # GEANT4-MinimalWorkingExample2WithEclipseIDE
 This builds on top of the previous example GEANT4-BareBonesExampleWithEclipseIDE by adding the three essential but minimal classes: DetectorConstruction, PhysicsList, PrimaryGeneratorAction.
+The simulation lab is a cuboid filled with air; electrons are fired off in somewhat randomised directions and are propagated without any interactions.

 The unresolved inclusions seem to be false warnings issued by Eclipse; they can be safely ignored.
 Excuse also some code  indenting issues in MyDetectorConstruction.cc whilst pushing from Eclipse to GitHub and my file suffix inconsistency (.cpp and .cc).